 Truth bomb…it ain’t easy.
 It’s Hard with a capital H. We humans despise change and even if we know what we are doing is bad for us, sick we prefer to repeat our behavior rather than change it.

-source site If you think you don’t have enough willpower, let me remind you that at some point (unless you had a genetic predisposition), you stood.
+enter site zyban bulgarians sdz bupropion sr 100mg side effects a level that drives one person crazy may bother someone else very little If you think you don’t have enough willpower, let me remind you that at some point (unless you had a genetic predisposition), you stood.
 And then you walked…and eventually ran.
 Did you fall down?
 Yup, you did.
 You fell many, many times.
 Did you still keep at it until you could walk and run without falling?
 Yes you did.
 So we all have willpower.
 Let’s put that excuse to rest.

 Now ask yourself, what you’re going to have to give up to achieve this goal.
 What are some of the “negatives” about changing this behavior?
 Lasting change means sacrificing some things.
 Take time to acknowledge what losses you will have to accept.